| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 the probability that problems are not only identified and solved,

+but also that constituents find the solutions worthwhile.
 Personal assistance: At first, this paid support was confined

 to medical, hygiene, and mobility assistance.
 It has now expanded